laravel/docs/mail.md

 <a name="testing-mailables"></a>
 ## Testing Mailables

 Laravel provides several convenient methods for testing that your mailables contain the content that you expect.
-These methods are: `assertSeeInHtml`, `assertDontSeeInHtml`, `assertSeeInHtmlInOrder`, `assertSeeInText`, `assertDontSeeInText`, and `assertSeeInTextInOrder`.
+These methods are: `assertSeeInHtml`, `assertDontSeeInHtml`, `assertSeeInOrderInHtml`, `assertSeeInText`, `assertDontSeeInText`, and `assertSeeInOrderInText`.

 As you might expect, the "HTML" assertions assert that the HTML version of your mailable contains a given string, while the "text" assertions assert that the plain-text version of your mailable contains a given string: